hieu-pv/docker-traefik/README.md

 Use openssl to generate the "hashed" version of the password and store it in an environment variable

+> if htpasswd command not found, you can install extra package to use it `yum install httpd-tools`

 ```
 export VC_BASIC_AUTH=$(htpasswd -nb $VC_USER $VC_PASSWORD)
 ```